Alejogb1/job-board/blog-data/how-do-i-use-one-docker-image-for-multiple-users-with-their-system-login-user-inside-the-docker-container-when-the-user-runs-the-docker-image.md

 id: "how-do-i-use-one-docker-image-for-multiple-users-with-their-system-login-user-inside-the-docker-container-when-the-user-runs-the-docker-image"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 Managing user identities within docker containers, especially when attempting to mirror host system users, is a recurring challenge.
 I've encountered this a few times, notably during a project where we were deploying individual development environments, each needing the specific user context of the developer using the container.
 It's not as straightforward as one might initially hope, but there are robust approaches we can leverage.
 The primary hurdle is that docker, by default, runs processes within a container under a single user, typically root, which creates a mismatch with the desired user-specific context.

 The core issue stems from how docker's user namespaces function and interact with the host system.
 Each docker container typically operates within its own user namespace, isolated from the host's user namespace.
 This means that user IDs (UIDs) and group IDs (GIDs) inside the container are generally different from those on the host.
 Therefore, running processes as the host's `$USER` inside the container requires some careful orchestration.
 It's more than just passing environment variables; it requires actual UID/GID mapping or other methods that we'll examine here.